Djkusik/UIOw2T/backend/api/readme.md

 ]
 ```

 Questions come from the src/api/data/questions.json file.
-No categories or difficulty levels, varying number of possible and correct answers (at least one)
+No difficulty levels, categorized, varying number of possible and correct answers (at least one).